 • Variable rate mortgage– A loan in which the interest rate fluctuates with the cost of funds or some other index.

-For more information or specific real estate question, please reach out to one of our experts at 352.351.4718.
+For more information or specific real estate question, please feel free to contact us today and we will put you in touch with one of our experts.
 Our commitment is to help you every step of the way.